-The following expenses are included in advertising, promotional and selling expenses in the accompanying consolidated statements of income: media advertising costs, sales and marketing expenses, salary and benefit expenses and meals, travel and entertainment expenses for the sales and sales support workforce, promotional activity expenses, freight charges related to shipments of finished goods from manufacturing locations to distributor locations and point-of-sale items.
-Total advertising and sales promotional expenditures of \$100.5 million, \$81.0 million and \$78.3 million were included in advertising, promotional and selling expenses in the accompanying consolidated statements of income for fiscal years 2014, 2013 and 2012, respectively.
+The following expenses are included in advertising, promotional and selling expenses in the accompanying consolidated statements of comprehensive income: media advertising costs, sales and marketing expenses, salary and benefit expenses and meals, travel and entertainment expenses for the sales and sales support workforce, promotional activity expenses, freight charges related to shipments of finished goods from manufacturing locations to distributor locations and point-of-sale items.
+Total advertising and sales promotional expenditures of \$120.1 million, \$100.5 million, and \$81.0 million were included in advertising, promotional and selling expenses in the accompanying consolidated statements of comprehensive income for fiscal years 2015, 2014, and 2013, respectively.